Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/5-api-publisher/Use-TextFormatter-Serilog.md

 this problem, we provide our TextFormatter which is similar to the default.
 Here we are going to see how to use it:

-## How to use it in the AWSCloudWatch:
+## How to use it in the AWSCloudWatch

 In the `logging.json` file